-The Indian markets have started today's session on an extremely positive note.
-The benchmark indices opened above the breakeven mark and soon moved further into the green.
+The Indian markets have started today’s session on a positive note.
+The benchmark indices opened at the breakeven mark, slipped below the dotted line but soon surged into the positive territory.
 They have managed to hold on to their gains since then.
-Other key Asian markets are in the green with Japan (up 1.3%) leading the pack of gainers.
-The US markets closed lower by 1.3% last Friday.
+Other key Asian markets are in the green with Singapore (up 2.7%) leading the pack of gainers.
+The US markets closed lower by 1.2% last Friday.

-Currently in India, heavyweights from the BSE-Sensex are trading strong with metal and banking majors finding investors' favour.
-The BSE-Sensex is trading higher by around 227 points, while the NSE-Nifty is up by about 72 points.
-Buying interest is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 1.6% and 1.9% respectively.
-The rupee is trading at 45.43 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading strong with auto, power and engineering majors finding investors’ favour.
+The BSE-Sensex is trading higher by around 50 points, while the NSE-Nifty is up by about 5 points.
+Buying interest is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.3% and 0.5% each.
+The rupee is trading at 46.47 to the US dollar.